tferreira/wkreport/README.md

 # wkreport
-Wanikani stats from public profile sent to Slack
+Wanikani stats from public profile sent to Mattermost